 Hawk 20 Accessible Keelboat is a very versatile boat.
 We are currently designing a support seat to enable people who cannot sit unaided to sail this boat which we hope to have available in 2019.
 Sailors can be hoisted in with a sling system.

-Before you visit you can read our storyboard which is a picture description of what to expect when you come on a sailing session:
+Before you visit you can READ OUR STORYBOARD which is a picture and step by step description of what to expect when you come on a sailing session –

 This is a fantastic boat for anyone with either a physical disability, including wheelchair users and people with mobility problems or a learning difficulty.
 A variety of other sessions available for compatibility purposes.

-Before you visit you can read our storyboard which is a picture description of what to expect when you come on a powerboating session
+Before you visit you can READ OUR STORYBOARD which is a picture and step by step description of what to expect when you come on a powerboating session –

 What is Mylor Sailability?